 Appointments to the general faculty may be made for which there is no presumption or consideration of renewal.
-Such appointments are called "restricted" and should be so designated,
+Such appointments are called "restricted" and should be so designated.

-The General Faculty is comprised of five categories for the purposes of applying faculty policies especially those related to promotion and tenure or continued appointment
+The General Faculty is comprised of five categories for the purposes of applying faculty policies especially those related to promotion and tenure or continued appointment.

-- College Faculty, including tenure-track and tenured faculty, and non-tenure track Instructional Faculty
+- College Faculty: tenure-track and tenured faculty and instructional faculty not on the tenure track

 - University Libraries Faculty

 - Extension Faculty

-- Administrative and Professional (A/P) faculty
+- Administrative and Professional (A/P) Faculty

 - Research Faculty